dheimgartner/OPSR/NOTES.md

   - Using the delta method: see delta_method.R
     - However, not that easy...
 -[x] First in opsr(formula, ...) => wrap f <- Formula(formula)
--[ ] How to create reasonable starting values?
+-[x] How to create reasonable starting values?
 2-step?
 For selection regular ordinal probit should do the trick, right? => how did Xinyi do it (also for sigma and rho)?
-  - See maybe Chiburis and/or Jimenez (references in Xinyu) -[ ] How to compute robust standard errors from maxLik output? => asked chat already => seems pretty easy (based on hessian and gradient which is returned by maxLik) => see also sandwich R package (maybe read JSS paper)
+  - See maybe Chiburis and/or Jimenez (references in Xinyi) -[ ] How to compute robust standard errors from maxLik output? => asked chat already => seems pretty easy (based on hessian and gradient which is returned by maxLik) => see also sandwich R package (maybe read JSS paper)
   - stdev <- sqrt(abs(diag(solve(fit$hessian)))) as in OPSR MLE produces the same standard errors as in summary(fit) => these are note robust!
   - I think robust se and stuff should be computed in summary.opsr